Waiting List and Deferred Applicants

 Why does Notre Dame create a waiting list?

-The size and strength of our applicant pool precludes us from admitting all of the great applicants whom we envision thriving on our campus.
+The size and strength of our applicant pool precludes us from admitting all of the applicants whom we envision thriving on our campus.
 Creating a waiting list allows us to select additional students who will compose our first-year class.

 How many students were offered a place on the waiting list?